dapr/docs/daprdocs/content/en/operations/components/setup-state-store/supported-state-stores/setup-aerospike.md

 helm install --name my-aerospike --namespace aerospike stable/aerospike
 ```

-This will install Aerospike into the `aerospike` namespace.
+This installs Aerospike into the `aerospike` namespace.
 To interact with Aerospike, find the service with: `kubectl get svc aerospike -n aerospike`.

 For example, if installing using the example above, the Aerospike host address would be: